The Succulent Plant Page goes to Families of Succulent Plants goes to

 Delosperma esterhuyseriae L. Bolus 1959

-This species is a compact plant with ovate, smooth grey-green leaves.
+This species is a compact plant with ovate, smooth succulent grey-green succulent leaves.
 The white flowers have white stamens with yellow anthers.

 Native to cliifs at 2300 ft above sea level, Uniondale, South Africa.